JMacPort/I2C_LCD_Timer/README.md

 # Features
 - I2C Communication
+- Timer interrupt to advance clock

+# Will add in future (maybe)...
+Want to work on more projects
 - User can set the clock via button selects
-- Menu driven architecture to select modes
+- Menu driven architecture to select modes (12hr/24hr, AM/PM)
 - Potentiometer values converted from analog to digital via ADC

 # Pins